Nfinley/coding-journal/React_Week_Notes_2019.md

 * Multiple round trips may overload the network
 * Rest Client depends on server - breaking changes
 * Strongly typed
-* you can get full documentation from the server just by asking for it
+* Introspection: you can get full documentation from the server just by asking for it

 ### Backend Servers
 * Node Middleware